mobsoftware/mobsocial.webapi/README.md

 WebAPI for MobSocial a free Open Source Social Network

-If you would like to contribute feel free to add an issue, create a fork and pull request, or contact us!
+If you would like to contribute, feel free to add an issue, create a fork and pull request, or contact us.